Fengli-Su/cse2122/homework/homework-ll.markdown

     <li>If value of the node to be inserted is smaller than value of head node
     then insert the node at start and make it head.</li>
 </ul>

+Try to write clean code with multiple functions.
+For example you may write  help functions like Length which take the list as input and performs some functions.